willianathompson/osticket-Post-Install-Config/README.md

 <p>
 </p>
 <p>

-The setup folder was deleted from the osTicket installation directory (C:\inetpub\wwwroot\osticket) to prevent unauthorized access to the installation scripts and enhance system security.
+The setup folder was deleted from the osTicket installation directory (C:\inetpub\wwwroot\osticket) to stop unauthorized access to the installation files and improve system security.

 </p>
 <br />